junhe/wiser/src/qq_mem/README.md

-QQ-Mem is an in-memory search engine written in C++, named after the Chinese restaraunt near CS department of UW-Madison...
+QQ-Mem is an in-memory search engine written in C++, named after a Chinese restaraunt near the CS department at UW-Madison...
 Alternatively, QQ stands for Quick Query.

-## Generate index
+(QQ-Mem has been renamed to Vacuum)

-See `tools/indexer.py`
+Please contact Jun He (jhe@cs.wisc.edu) if you have any questions.

 ## Build